mikejturner/RunAgainPlease/README.md

 #### Lists

-The values are a comma-separated list:

 ```
 @rap var <variable-name> value1,value2,value3,...
 ```

-The values can be can be text or numbers.
+Values in a list are comma-separated and can be text, numbers or a mixture.

 Example: